26 Secrets Personal Organizers Would Never Tell You for Free

 Sorting through a box of personal papers will always take you far longer than you think it will.
 Be sure you know the 8 everyday documents you should shred and set them aside from the recycle pile to be disposed of properly.

 Avoid lids on laundry baskets, bins, and other containers.
 They just make it harder to put things away.
 For other items, I’m a huge fan of clear sweater boxes, like these.
 Not only do they hold sweaters in your closet, but they’re perfect for holding beans, rice, and pasta in your pantry, kids’ toys, and more.
 They fit on almost any shelf in any home and can hold most of the stuff in your house.
 I order them by the case.
-Check out these other storage containers that will keep your pantry organized.

 Your goal should be to remove the clutter, not create more storage space